A Fantasy Author's Adventures in Fiction & Life

 4. Select your time and date.

-Timezones: If you’re not on US EST time, most parties run on it, except for #WMPitch, which runs on British time and Latinx Pitch.
-So check your party’s times above (its often 8am to 8pm but again, not always) and convert them to your timezone!
-If you’re pitching from Australia or New Zealand, remember it’s often the date after the party because we’re a day ahead 😉.
+Timezones: If you’re not on US EST time, most parties run on it, so check your party’s times above (its often 8am to 8pm but again, not always) and convert them to your timezone!
+If you’re pitching from Australia or New Zealand, remember it’s often the date after the party because we’re a day ahead!

 5. Hit ‘confirm’ (top right).